-Prepare your stand mixer bowl and whisk attachment by quickly wiping down with vinegar and paper towel to get rid of any oil.
+Prepare your stand mixer bowl and whisk attachment by quickly wiping it down with vinegar and a paper towel to get rid of any oil.

-In the bowl of a stand mixer add in the egg whites and cream of tartar.
+In the bowl of a stand mixer, add the egg whites and cream of tartar.

 When the sugar syrup mixture reaches 225°F start the stand mixer on low and increase to medium.
-Stop when soft peaks are achieved which should take approx. 3-4 minutes.
+Stop when soft peaks are achieved which should take approximately 3-4 minutes.